For a quick health quiz, consider whether you suffer from any of the following symptoms:

 - Lack of concentration, impairment of cognitive performance, slowness

-- Melancholia, sadness, weepiness, depressive moods, depressions (often without visible cause)
+- Sadness, depressive moods, depressions (often without visible cause)

 - Tension, nervousness, jumpiness (also without external cause), restlessness, tingling sensation

-- Muscle twitching, tremor, clenched jaws, grinding of teeth (bruxism)
+- Muscle twitching, tremors, clenched jaws, grinding of teeth (bruxism)

 - Temporary loss or impairment of the sense of smell